MacksTrucks/mackstrucks/README.md

 # mackstrucks
-A Private repository for sharing mackstrucks website [BETA]
+A Private repository for sharing mackstrucks website [BETA] Using Jenkins for builds!!